BSW Admissions Process

-If you have questions about the MSW Program at Texas State, after reviewing the information on the School of Social Work and Graduate College websites, please join us for an Information Meeting.
-If you plan on attending, these meetings will be held in Health Professions Building/ Encino Hall Room 145.
-For directions, click here.
+If you have questions about the MSW Program at Texas State, after reviewing the information on the School of Social Work website, please join us for an Information Meeting.
+If you plan on attending, these meetings will be held in Encino Hall Room 145.

 NOTE: Students that completed all of their course requirements prior to this semester's application will hear by the end of next week.
-Students that have grades pending from required courses being taken this semester will hear after grades for this semester post - by late May 2018.
+Students that have grades pending from required courses being taken this semester will hear after grades for the semester.

 The BSW degree program at Texas State University is an exciting educational adventure for students who really want to make a difference in the world.
 Classes are small, and students have lots of opportunities to work closely with faculty and their classmates.
 Students in the BSW degree program study:

 - practice skills with individuals, families, groups, and communities

 - work in selected agencies under social work supervision

 Graduating students are prepared for a wide range of employment opportunities, and the BSW degree program will have taught students a great deal about effective communication, working relationships, and intervention skills.

 The social work major (BSW) degree requires 48 hours in Social Work and 27 hours in supportive social sciences.
 The social work curriculum is interwoven with liberal arts and general studies, consisting of 60 semester credit hours (see: BSW Degree Plan.)
 The Social Work major does not require a minor.
 Students progress through the BSW degree program in three phases.
 Faculty regularly assess students during this process, examining whether students are adhering to professional ethics and whether students are performing appropriately in practice situations.